super-matako/Hoshi/README.md

 ## v1.1.1
 ### Auto-setup feature
-No more bundling with a KataGo folder - if you don't already have KataGo, there is now a nifty `Auto-setup` button in the Options menu, allowing you to easily download the appropriate KataGo version for your system.
+No more bundling with a KataGo folder; if you don't already have KataGo, there is now a nifty `Auto-setup` button in the Options menu, allowing you to easily download the appropriate KataGo version for your system.

 ### Wide-screen support
 Space is used to a better extent, depending on monitor size.